 - Opening ceremony for Castool 90 in Morocco was held in November 2021.
 Castool 90 is a full-service operating facility to service the European market from Morocco's free trade zone. - On May 2, 2022 the Company completed the 100% acquisition of the ownership interest in Halex Holding GmbH ("Halex") for consideration of \$60.2 million.
 Halex operates four key manufacturing plants two in Italy and two in Germany.
 The results of Halex will be reported within the Company's Casting and Extrusion segment. - In February 2022 the Company renewed and increased its Committed Revolving Credit Facility to \$125 million and extended the maturity date to February 2025.
-The facility is collateralized by a general security agreement covering all assets of the Company's subsidiaries located in Canada and the US, with the exception of real property. - Construction of Castool 25 in Queretaro Mexico.
-The facility is expected to open in the third quarter of Fiscal 2023 and it will increase manufacturing capacity to better penetrate the market in Mexico and South America. - Castool Heat treatment Situated within our existing Newmarket facility, phase 1 of this project was completed in the third quarter of Fiscal 2022.
+The facility is collateralized by a general security agreement covering all assets of the Company's subsidiaries located in Canada and the US, with the exception of real property. - Construction of Castool 25 in Queretaro Mexico. - Castool Heat treatment Situated within our existing Newmarket facility, phase 1 of this project was completed in the third quarter of Fiscal 2022.
 Phase 2 is expected to be completed in the second quarter of Fiscal 2023.
 This facility gives us the ability to process regular and oversized components, ensure faster delivery to our customers, increase quality control, mitigate risks of relying on a third-party supplier for an essential process and the energy efficient equipment reduces the Company's carbon dioxide footprint. - Large Mould added a fifth additive machine, increased its crane capacity to 100 tons, and added additional medium and large 5-axis milling machines at its facilities. - Extrusion Group Heat Treatment capacity was increased in Texas, added in Mexico.
 The replacement project in Markham continues and will be completed in early Fiscal 2023. - Automotive Solutions the Polytech and Neocon facilities expansion was completed during the year providing an extra 40,000 square feet to meet the growing demand from our customers' significant program awards.